ahmetcelik05/AiCommunityArticles/docs/en/Community-Articles/2026-09-16-net-11-in-practice/post.md

 dotnet run --project src/OrdersDemo   # listens on http://localhost:5028 (from launchSettings.json)
 ```

-The test project uses xUnit v3 on Microsoft.Testing.Platform, and the run we used for this article looked like this:
+The test project uses xUnit v3 on Microsoft.Testing.Platform, and the run I used for this article looked like this:

 ```
 OrdersDemo.Tests.dll (net11.0|x64) passed [+28/x0/?0] (1s 461ms)